Xilinx/Vitis-AI-Tutorials/README.md

 ### Current status

-1. Tested with Vitis AI 1.0
+1. Tested with Vitis AI 1.0 and 1.1

-2. Tested in hardware on ZCU102
+2. Tested in hardware on ZCU102 (both 1.0 and 1.1)

 # 1 Introduction

 This Deep Learning (DL) tutorial shows you how to train, prune, and quantize a modified version of the AlexNet convolutional neural network (CNN) with the Kaggle [Dogs vs. Cats](https://www.kaggle.com/c/dogs-vs-cats) dataset in order to deploy it on the Xilinx&reg; [ZCU102](https://www.xilinx.com/products/boards-and-kits/ek-u1-zcu102-g.html) board.
 You will use the [Caffe](http://caffe.berkeleyvision.org) environment available from [Vitis AI](https://developer.xilinx.com/en/get-started/ai.html), which is a set of optimized IP, tools libraries, models and example designs valid for AI inference on both Xilinx edge devices and Alveo cards.

-Once the selected CNN has been correctly trained in Caffe, the ``caffemodel`` file of floating point weights is then quantized by the Vitis&trade; AI Quantizer that creates an 8-bit integer representation (named "INT8") from which the Vitis AI Compiler generates the ``elf`` file of micro instructions for the Deep Processor Unit (DPU).
+Once the selected CNN has been correctly trained in Caffe, the ``caffemodel`` file of floating point weights is then quantized by the Vitis AI Quantizer that creates an 8-bit integer representation (named "INT8") from which the Vitis AI Compiler generates the ``elf`` file of micro instructions for the Deep Processor Unit (DPU).
 The final application is executed at run time - via C++ APIs - on the target board to make predictions that can be compared against the simulation reference results.

 The Dogs vs. Cats dataset is composed of only two classes of objects to be classified: cats and dogs.
 It contains 25000 RGB images that have been organized into the following three databases (all the images are randomly shuffled before forming the database):
 - ``train_lmdb``: 20000 images (resized to 256x256) in the LMDB database for the forward/backward training process.